 Is your dog itching more than usual?
-Have found some rough or scabby patches on your dog’s skin while petting it?
+Have you found some rough or scabby patches on your dog’s skin while petting it?
 There are various reasons why a dog’s skin could act up, but Pyoderma in dogs is probably the most common.
 This uncomfortable condition arises from an overabundance of bacteria on your dog’s skin.
 There are a number of conventional treatments that have varying degrees of efficacy.
-Of these treatments, the newest and perhaps the most effective overall could be Cannabidiol (CBD).
+Although there has been a recent craze about Cannabidiol (CBD), is it any good in this situation?

 What is Pyoderma in Dogs?